 Some Vocabulary For Beer and Food Pairings

-All too often, craft beer aficionados will throw around jargon which leaves even the most well-studied among us blank-faced and head-scratching.
+All too often, craft beer aficionados throw around jargon, leaving even the most well-studied among us blank-faced and head-scratching.
 What does it mean for a beer to have body?
 Does anyone actually even know what hoppy beer tastes like?

-If you’re finding yourself asking some of these questions, enjoy a quick primer before taking a deeper dive into pairing.
+If you’re asking some of these questions, enjoy a quick primer before diving deeper into pairing.

-Light: It varies depending on who you ask, but light beers are generally those with a more amber coloring, a milder flavor, and a crisp and refreshing feel.
-Lightness has also become a commercial term used to describe caloric content and it’s no coincidence.
-Most lighter beers are lower in alcohol content––think pilsners or lightly tart ales.
+Light: It varies depending on who you ask, but light beers generally have a more golden coloring, a milder flavor, and a crisp and refreshing feel.
+Lightness has also become a commercial term used to describe caloric content, and it’s no coincidence.
+Most lighter beers are lower in alcohol content––think pilsners, kölschs, helles, or American lagers.

-Dark: As you might expect, dark beers typically have an opaque brown or black coloring which corresponds to their richness and weight.
+Dark: As you might expect, dark beers typically have an opaque brown or black coloring, corresponding to their richness and weight.
 Often, darker beers have thicker consistencies owing to the malt used in the brewing process.
-In contrast to their lighter counterparts, dark beers also have higher ABV’s and calorie contents (most of the time).
-That said, there are plenty of offerings out there with ABV’s in the neighborhood of 5%.
+In contrast to their lighter counterparts, dark beers also have higher ABVs and calorie contents (most of the time).
+That said, there are plenty of offerings in the neighborhood of 5% ABV—think dry Irish stout, Czech dark lager, and Vienna lager.

 Hops: Hops refer to the flower from the female hops plant used to brew beer.
 Hops can add an element of bitterness to beer which helps to balance out the sweetness of the grain.
-Though, to be clear hops impart a variety of flavors beyond bitter (fruity, funky, dank, earthy, etc.).
-But, when that regular at the bar refers to a beer as “hoppy,” they mean that they can more clearly taste the hops of the beer (i.e., typically it’s more bitter).
-IPAs and Pale Ales typically have the most notable hop characteristics in modern beer.
+Though, to be clear, hops impart various flavors beyond bitter (fruity, funky, dank, earthy, etc.).
+But, when that regular at the bar refers to a beer as “hoppy,” they mean that they can more clearly taste the beer’s hops (i.e., typically, it’s more bitter).
+IPAs and pale ales usually have the most notable hop characteristics.

 Malt: Malted grains comprise the backbone of most of the beer we drink.
-As a result, a beer’s color and mouthfeel are influenced largely by its malt content.
+As a result, malt content primarily influences a beer’s color and mouthfeel.
 In contrast to hops, which can add an element of bitterness to beer, malt is often sweeter.
-Beers with more of a discernable malt presence include stouts, porters, and brown ales.
+Beers with more discernible malt presence include brown ales, stouts, and porters.

 Bitterness: Measured in International Bitterness Units (IBUs), bitterness refers to a sharp taste, generally lacking in sweetness.
-As a general rule of thumb, beers with higher IBUs will be more bitter, but there are tons of variables that go into the final taste and there are bound to be exceptions.
+As a general rule of thumb, beers with higher IBUs will be more bitter, but tons of variables go into the final taste, and there are bound to be exceptions.

 Mouthfeel: Think of the tactile sensation you experience in your mouth when drinking a beer.
 Beers with more mouthfeel are those that skew more towards solid.
 In contrast, beers with less mouthfeel are often gentler, with a less-defined sipping sensation.

 Still with me?
 Good.
-Now that you’ve got some of the basics under your belt, read on for a crash course in pairing with food.
+Now that you’ve got some basics under your belt, read on for a crash course in pairing with food.

 Know Your Goals When Pairing

-Without having a clear idea of what you’re looking to achieve, how can you expect to make informed pairing decisions?
+How can you expect to make informed pairing decisions without a clear idea of what you want to achieve?
 (After all, you’re reading a pairing guide for a reason.)
-Have some direction when choosing food and booze, otherwise you’re apt to lose sight of the end result.
+Have some direction when choosing food and booze; otherwise, you’re apt to lose sight of the end result.

 But at the same time, don’t forget to experiment (see below for more).
 The best course of action may be to forgo conventional wisdom in favor of something novel.